-- 8th grade: Humanities II (Medieval), Earth Science, Algebra I, Fine Arts electives, Latin II, Logic II, Grammar and Writing 8, Leadership 8 and Health.
+- 8th grade: Humanities II (Medieval), Earth Science, Algebra I, Fine Arts electives, Latin II, Logic II, Grammar and Writing 8, Leadership 8 and PE.

 - 9th grade: Humanities III (Modern – European),Physics, Geometry, Fine Arts electives, Latin III, Logic III, Grammar and Writing 9, Leadership 9 and PE.

 - 10th grade: Humanities IV (Ancients), Biology, Algebra II, Fine Arts electives, Foreign Language elective, Rhetoric I, Leadership 10, and PE.

-- 11th grade: Humanities V (Medieval), Chemistry, Pre-Calculus, Fine Arts electives, Latin I, Logic I, Grammar and Writing 7, Leadership 11, junior thesis and PE.
+- 11th grade: Humanities V (Medieval), Chemistry, Pre-Calculus, Fine Arts electives, Foreign Language elective, Leadership 11, Junior Thesis and PE.

 - 12th grade: Humanities VI (Modern), Anatomy/Physiology, Calculus, Fine Arts electives, Foreign Language elective, Leadership 12, Senior Thesis, and PE.

 Charis will be offering classes for kindergarten through 12th grade.
 Logic and Rhetoric students may enroll in individual courses.
 Some courses will not be offered every semester.
 Contact the Charis office for a course catalog.

 To apply, please fill an application on classreach.